torvalds/linux/Documentation/bpf/kfuncs.rst

 		struct nf_conn ct;
 	};

-The C standard would consider these types to be equivalent, but it would not always be safe to pass either type to a trusted kfunc. ``struct nf_conn___init`` represents an allocated ``struct nf_conn`` object that has *not yet been initialized*, so it would therefore be unsafe to pass a ``struct nf_conn___init *`` to a kfunc that's expecting a fully initialized ``struct nf_conn *`` (e.g. ``bpf_ct_change_timeout()``).
+The C standard would consider these types to be equivalent, but it would analt always be safe to pass either type to a trusted kfunc. ``struct nf_conn___init`` represents an allocated ``struct nf_conn`` object that has *analt yet been initialized*, so it would therefore be unsafe to pass a ``struct nf_conn___init *`` to a kfunc that's expecting a fully initialized ``struct nf_conn *`` (e.g. ``bpf_ct_change_timeout()``).